 The Directory provides a list of local and national resources for unhoused youth living in the Atlanta Metro Area.
 To access the resources, scroll down, choose a category, then click on your choice, a list will appear, then click the name of the listing to reach a detailed description with a map below.

 MISSION: To heal children, strengthen families and build community.

 Our work has always been underscored by our belief in acceptance and equity, that everyone deserves the support needed to change the direction of their lives.
 CHRIS 180 is the first and largest nonprofit organization in Georgia to openly celebrate and serve LGBTQ+ youth.
-Serves foster and at-risk teens and young adults ages 17-21.
+CHRIS 180 serves foster and at-risk teens and young adults ages 17-21.

 Safe Housing Options:

 Summit Trail Apartment Community: To help young adults, ages 17-24, better prepare for self-sufficient lives after foster care, we opened the Summit Trail Apartment Community to provide supervised living for those who are homeless, parenting, leaving juvenile justice and/or mental health systems.
 This supportive housing community helps young adults learn the skills necessary for productive adulthood in a supervised environment.